4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

        :alt: View on Properties Tab in Settings and Measurement.

 4. Select the batch plan.
-5. Path to file with saved measurement.
+5. Path to a file with saved measurement.
     Use **Save result as** to modify.
 6. Global progress bar.
 Sum of all tasks.
 7. Progress bar for the current task.
 8. The number of workers to be used during the batch.
     Can be adjusted during runtime.
 9. Error log.
-For report double click on the entry.
+For a report double click on the entry.
 10. Information about task status.
-11. Launch batch calculation.
-Before it runs window described bellow to check if everything is set correctly.
+11. Launches batch calculation, by opening a popout window described bellow, which allows to check if everything is set correctly.

     .. image::  images/batch_check_ok.png
        :alt: View on Properties Tab in Settings and Measurement.

-    1. Default voxel size for images which has no such information in the metadata.
+    1. Default voxel size for images which have no such information in the metadata.
-       The initial value is from the current file from the main GUI.
+       The initial value is taken from the current file run the main GUI.
-    2. Set prefixes for processing data:
+    2. Sets prefixes for processing data:

        * Prefix for calculation relative path of processed images
        * Prefix for saving elements.
 Save path is ``save_prefix + relative_path``

-    3. Settings for measurement save location and sheet
+    3. Settings for a resulting spreadsheet localisation and name
-    4. Information if PartSeg can find all the needed data for each entry.
+    4. Gives information if PartSeg can find all the needed data for each entry.
-       Bellow image show view on the version with errors.
+       The image placed bellow image shows a View on Properties Tab in Settings and Measurement containing errors.

    .. image::  images/batch_check_bad.png
       :alt: View on Properties Tab in Settings and Measurement.

 Common elements
 ---------------
-In this section, there are described elements which are common for "ROI Analysis GUI" and "Mask Segmentation GUI".
+In this section common elements for "ROI Analysis GUI" and "ROI Mask GUI" are described.

 Image view
 ~~~~~~~~~~

-The zoom of the image can be also changed by Ctrl+Mouse scroll.
+The zoom of the image can be also changed by a Ctrl+Mouse scroll.

 .. image::  images/image_view.png
    :alt: Image view widget.

-1. Reset Zoom.
+1. Resets Zoom.
-2. Change to 3D rendering.
+2. Changes view to a 3D rendering.
-3. Side view (support right click)
-4. Channel view control.
+3. Channel view control.
 Only Channels with a selected checkbox are visible. `Color map`_ for the current channel
     can be selected when clicking in the triangle in the upper right corner
     |channel_select|.
-This triangle is visible when the mouse is over the widget.
+This triangle is visible when the coursor is placed over the widget.
-5. Mark segmentation only by borders or by masking the whole area.
+4. Switches the view of segmenation between showing only segmentation borders or the whole segmented area.
-6. Set the opacity of segmentation marking.
+5. Set the opacity of segmenattion view.
-7. Mark mask visible.
+6. Marks mask visible or not.
-8. Control which layer is visible.
+7. Controls which layer is visible.
     If the image contains time data, then a similar
     slider will be visible on the left part of the image.

-In `Mask Segmentation GUI`_ elements 5 and 6 are placed above
+In `ROI Mask GUI`_ elements 5 and 6 are placed above
-Algorithm Parameters part.
+the Algorithm Parameters part.

 .. image::  images/range_control.png
    :alt: Image view widget.

-1. Set boundaries for minimum maximum brightness for the given channel.
+1. Sets boundaries of minimum maximum brightness for the given channel.
-2. Use boundaries for presenting the current channel.
+2. Uses boundaries for presenting the current channel.
-    If is checked then lock is present right to checkbox |fixed_range|.
+    When checked then icon of the lock is present right next to a checkbox |fixed_range|.
-3. Use filter (Median or gauss) for presenting the current channel.
+3. Enables filter (Median or gauss) for presenting the current channel.
-    If different to *No* then the proper symbol is present right to checkbox |filter|.
+    If different to *No* then the proper symbol is present right next to checkbox |filter|.
-4. Translate brightness with gamma.
-If different than 1 then the proper symbol is present right to checkbox |gamma|.
+4. Translates brightness with gamma.
+If different than 1 then the proper symbol is present right next to checkbox |gamma|.

 Color control
 ~~~~~~~~~~~~~

-PartSeg give user option to use a custom colormap to adjust parameters of intensity presentation.
+PartSeg give user an option to use a custom colormap to adjust parameters of intensity presentation.
-For multichannel image, PartSeg use maximum projection to calculate the final view.
+For multichannel image, PartSeg uses maximum projection to calculate the final view.

 Also, segmentation labels can be adjusted.
-If more labels are needed one can define them cyclically.
+If more labels are needed user can define them cyclically.

-Here we describe the widget used to control these elements.
+Here the widgets used to control these elements are described.

 Color maps
 ^^^^^^^^^^